71/dance/test/suite/commands/select-line-end.md

 # up-skip-eol
 [up](#initial)

-- .select.up.jump { skipEol: true }
+- .select.up.jump { avoidEol: true }

 When at line end, moving to a different line will always select the last character instead of line end.
 "Desired column" is set to `len + 1` (= 4)